Saransh-cpp/releaseup/CONTRIBUTING.md

 ### Installation

-The developer installation of `release_it` comes with a lot of options -
+The developer installation of `releaseup` comes with a lot of options -

 - `test`: the test dependencies
-- `docs`: extra dependencies to build and develop `release_it`'s documentation
+- `docs`: extra dependencies to build and develop `releaseup`'s documentation
 - `dev`: installs the `test` and `docs` dependencies

 These options can be used with `pip` with the editable (`-e`) mode of